scarioscia/photoGeoExtractor/README.md

 ## Improvements pending
-- Add test photos for example
-- Add frontmatter tutorial for getting photos to Google Takeout
 - Set default output filename for `--outfile`
 - Create option to export only GPS-specific metadata
-- Improve `README` description
-- Upload to `PyPI`